 For students who are interested in physics, but majoring in something else, we offer a physics minor.

-Students interested in teaching physics at the high school level can combine a physics degree with a Single Subject Teaching Credential.
+Students interested in teaching physics in high school or middle school can combined a physics degree with a single subject teaching credential.
+They will also have to pass the California Subject Exam for Teachers (CSET).